So here is a brand new green, spirulina-containing new smoothie: my Green Monster Smoothie Recipe.

 The plant-based non-heme iron in spirulina is best absorbed in the presence of vitamin C, which is why we add fresh lemon juice to this recipe as well :).

 One brand that I like to use is called Nutrex Hawaii Pure Hawaiian Spirulina Pacifica, which comes in powdered form.
-This company has been cultivating Spirulina continuously for over 25 years in deep sea water in a BioSecure zone free from pollution.
+This company has been cultivating Spirulina continuously for over 25 years.
+Not only that, but in deep sea water in a BioSecure zone free from pollution.

 Get your greens on and start to feel the beautifully-monstrous effects! ;)